cdransf/eleventy-plugin-tabler-icons/README.md

 ## Configuration

-`eleventy-plugin-tablericons` offers a few options on a configuration object passed to Eleventy's `addPlugin()`:
+`@cdransf/eleventy-plugin-tabler-icons` offers a few options on a configuration object passed to Eleventy's `addPlugin()`:

 - `className?: string` Adds a class to all tabler icons
 - `errorOnMissing: boolean` (default: `false`) Throw an error when passed an invalid style/name or invalid attribute